Skip to main content

 Research

-Looker’s research focuses on areas including twentieth-century urban studies and representation, jazz and other American musics, and the politics of culture in the postwar United States.
-His most recent book, A Nation of Neighborhoods: Imagining Cities, Communities, and Democracy in Postwar America, was published by the University of Chicago Press and received four book prizes from academic professional organizations.
+Looker’s research focuses on areas including twentieth-century urban studies and representation, jazz and other American musics, the relationship between arts and social movements, and the politics of culture in the postwar United States.
+His publications include the book A Nation of Neighborhoods: Imagining Cities, Communities, and Democracy in Postwar America, published by the University of Chicago Press, which received four book prizes from academic professional organizations.
 The work examines competing ways in which the city neighborhood has been imagined in U.S. arts, popular culture and political discourse from World War II to the Reagan era.

-Other past and in-progress projects in urban cultural studies examine topics such as arts collectives of the 1960s, postwar social movements, the Great Society aesthetic and imaginary, Filipino theatre and diasporic politics in North America, and the function of urban textual genres such as city guidebooks.
+Other publications examine topics such as arts collectives of the 1960s, postwar grassroots activist movements in the midwestern U.S., the Great Society aesthetic and imaginary, Filipino theatre and diasporic politics in North America, and the function of urban textual genres such as city guidebooks.

 Teaching

-Since arriving at SLU, Looker has designed and offered courses on topics including the postwar U.S. city, urban representation and culture, the politics of culture in the early Cold War era, American Studies theory and method, jazz studies, and cultural studies practice.
-From 2017 to 2021, he served as the department’s faculty internship supervisor.
+At SLU, Looker has designed courses on topics including the postwar U.S. city, urban representation and culture, culture during the early Cold War, American Studies theory and method, jazz studies, and cultural studies practice.
+He has also served several times as the department’s faculty internship supervisor.

-At the graduate level, Looker’s teaching has included the introductory theory seminar Perspectives in American Studies (ASTD 5000); a biennial urban history seminar titled Metropolitan America (ASTD 5700); the department’s professional development workshop The Practice of American Studies (ASTD 5900); and, on an intermittent basis, topic-oriented seminars such as Jazz, Cities, and Social Movements (ASTD 6300); Cold War Cultural Politics and the “American Century” (ASTD 6700); and The Cultural Studies Movement: Origins and Contemporary Practice (ASTD 6250).
+At the graduate level, Looker’s teaching includes the introductory seminar Perspectives in American Studies (ASTD 5000); a biennial urban history seminar titled Metropolitan America (ASTD 5700); the department’s professional development workshop The Practice of American Studies (ASTD 5900); and, intermittently, classes such as Jazz, Cities, and Social Movements (ASTD 6300); Cold War Cultural Politics and the “American Century” (ASTD 6700); and The Cultural Studies Movement: Origins and Contemporary Practice (ASTD 6250).

 For undergraduates, Looker from 2010 to 2021 led the department’s annual urban-studies lecture course, The Urban Crisis (ASTD 3200), which typically enrolls 70–85 students per offering and is integrated with SLU’s first-year Learning Community experience.
-His smaller courses have included Intro to American Culture: Myths, Movements, and Methods (ASTD 1000); Making the American City (ASTD 3100); American Decades: U.S. Culture and the Cold War (ASTD 3000); and the senior-thesis seminar for American Studies majors (ASTD 4960).
-Looker is currently developing a new undergraduate seminar on the intersections of culture and politics during the Reagan era.
+His smaller courses have included Intro to American Culture: Myths, Movements, and Methods (ASTD 1000); Making the American City (ASTD 3100); American Decades: U.S. Culture and the Cold War (ASTD 3000); American Metropolis: Place, Policy, and Power in the U.S. City (ASTD 2650); and the senior-thesis seminar for American Studies majors (ASTD 4960).
+Looker is currently developing a new undergraduate seminar on intersections of culture and politics during the long Reagan era.

 Publications and Media Placements